 The Graduate Commencement Ceremony 2014 will witness approximately 100 graduates receiving degrees.
 The ceremony will be held Saturday, May 17, at 3:30 p.m. in the Rike Center.
 The ceremony will end at approximately 4:30 p.m.

-Hooding will start promptly at 3:00 p.m. on Saturday, May 17, on the Otterbein football field/track.
-The march from the football field to the Rike Center will begin at exactly 3:25 p.m.
+Hooding will start promptly at 3:00 p.m. on Saturday, May 17, in front of Davis Hall.
+The march from Davis Hall to the Rike Center will begin at exactly 3:25 p.m.
 In the event of inclement weather, the hooding and line formation will be moved to the Clements Center indoor track.
-Notices regarding this will be posted at Towers Hall, Cowan Hall and the Campus Center.
+Notices regarding this will be posted at the Campus Center and the Rike Center.

 See Marching Instructions (PDF) for more details.

 - Security Precautions

 The following items will be prohibited in the Rike Center: alcoholic beverages, coolers, backpacks, large handbags, metal folding seat cushions, seats that clamp to bleachers, noise making devises, mace or similar substances, signs, sticks, poles, and weapons of any kind.
 Please be aware that guests are subject to visual inspection of person. bags, and clothing capable of concealing prohibited items.